 Pediatric Emergency Medicine Fellowship

-The Emergency Department at NewYork-Presbyterian Morgan Stanley Children's Hospital provides care to more than 55,000 children annually.
-We are a Level I Pediatric Trauma Center within a larger tertiary care children’s hospital in a diverse New York City community.
-Our department is committed to providing quality, evidence-based pediatric emergency care to our medically complex patient population.
+Our emergency department provides care to more than 55,000 children annually at a Level I pediatric Trauma Center within a tertiary care children’s hospital in a diverse New York City community.
+We are committed to providing quality, evidence-based pediatric emergency care to our medically complex patient population.
 As a site of the Pediatric Emergency Care Applied Research Network (PECARN), our trainees are exposed to cutting edge research and the continuous commitment to improving the health of pediatric patients.

 We provide fellows with a comprehensive point of care ultrasound curriculum and in addition, our division sponsors a competitive ultrasound fellowship.
 Fellows receive dedicated training in educational strategies, including simulation and debriefing, to hone their teaching skills.
 Our philosophy is to provide trainees with a strong foundation in all aspects of pediatric emergency medicine, encouraging them to develop their own clinical and academic expertise in the field.